 - Ensure a defense counsel is hired before an answer is due.
 Many EPL policies assert that timely notice means as soon as practicable, therefore, you should give notice right away so a defense counsel can be put in place before an answer is due.

 - Provide Notice of a Potential Claim.
 Some EPL policies allow an employer to give notice before a claim is made (or suit is filed) of circumstances that could lead to one in the future.
 A claim made after the policy is over could be covered if it's based on the circumstances the employer reported to the carrier during the policy period.
 Notice of a Potential Claim is generally a good idea, especially if the employer chooses to change EPL carriers after their current policy expires.

 Definition of a Claim

-- An employee said, in writing, the employer did something wrong and asks for money or a specific action
+- Employee said, in writing, the employer did something wrong and asks for money or a specific action

-- The employee or its counsel asked for a tolling agreement, extending the time for the employee to sue according to the statute of limitations
+- Employee or its counsel asked for a tolling agreement, extending the time for the employee to sue according to the statute of limitations

 EPL coverage depends on the prompt reporting of claims.
 When in doubt, employers should report matters that could constitute a claim as defined in the policy, as well as circumstances the employer reasonably believes could lead to a claim in the future.